oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update3.md

      - It includes an updated version of the application in `./wlsdeploy/applications/myapp-v2` (while keeping the original application in directory `./wlsdeploy/applications/myapp-v1`).
      - The application in `./wlsdeploy/applications/myapp-v2/myapp_war/index.jsp` contains a single difference from the original application: it changes the line `out.println("Hello World!
 This is version 'v1' of the sample JSP web-app.");` to `out.println("Hello World!
 This is version 'v2' of the sample JSP web-app.");`.

-     For additional information about archives, see [Understanding your first archive]({{< relref "/samples/domains/model-in-image/initial#understanding-your-first-archive" >}}) in the Initial use case.
+     For additional information about archives, see [Understand your first archive]({{< relref "/samples/domains/model-in-image/auxiliary-image-creation#understand-your-first-archive" >}}).

    - Stage a ZIP file of the WDT archive.